Looking for realistic things to do in Los Angeles with kids? These ideas are both family friendly and fun to do on your next trip to Los Angeles.

 Closer to the beach is the Santa Monica Pier.
 You’ll find carnival rides and restaurants along the pier.
 You can also visit an aquarium and catch a few outdoor shows, especially during the summer.

 It’s a quick walk down to the shore as well, though I don’t recommend actually posting up shop on the shores.
-For beaches, I like to go to Malibu or Manhattan Beach.
+For actually lounging on the beach, I like to go to Malibu, Play Del Rey, Redondo Beach, or Manhattan Beach.

 11. The Water Bus